AXD Institute - Agentic Experience Design: the new design discipline for agentic AI, founded in the UK by Tony Wood

 The Founding Claim

-For thirty years, designers shaped the screen.
-We built the flows, mapped the journeys, crafted the affordances through which human intention flowed into digital action.
+For thirty years, designers shaped the experience.
+We built the flows, mapped journeys, and crafted the affordances through which human intention flowed into action.
 We became very good at designing for systems that wait.
 We are now designing for systems that act.

 - From the AXD Manifesto, , September 2024